mweel1/ApptFinder/README.md

 # Appointment Finder

-This project finds an appointment for a given resource and their current schedule in a specified duration incriements.
+This project finds an appointment for a given resource and their current schedule in a specified duration.